dmsc/tbxl-parser/README.md

   output file name is the same as input with `.bas` extension added.
 Note that this is the default behaviour.

+- '-A'  Accept (and produce) standard Atari Basic language, instead of the extended TurboBasicXL syntax.
+Note that the optimizer currently is not usable in this mode, as it assumes TurboBasicXL interpreter.

 - `-x`  In binary output mode, writes null variable names, making the program unlistable.